Dennis H. Holtschneider: Honors and affiliations

-Holtschneider holds seven honorary degrees, the most recent of which was awarded in December 2016 from Soka University in Tokyo.
+Holtschneider holds 18 honorary degrees.
+In 2026, he received the Rev. Theodore Hesburgh Award for leadership in Catholic Higher Education and in 2024, the Henry Paley Memorial Award for Leadership in U.S. Private Higher Education.
 In 2015, he received the American Council on Education’s Council of Fellows Mentor Award, recognizing his guidance in preparing the next generation of academic leaders in higher education.

 In 2012, he was noted as one of Diversity MBA Magazine's "Top 100 under 50 Diverse Executive Leaders".
 In 2011, he was honored by the Archdiocese of Chicago with its "Strangers No Longer Award" for his leadership on comprehensive immigration reform.

 Publications

 Holtschneider has conducted research and written extensively on higher education strategy and governance.

 Trusteeship Magazine published his article, "Strategic Capacity: Strengthening University Boards to Govern Strategy" in its November/December 2016 issue.
 His chapter on "Raising Academic Quality: A Playbook", appeared in Strategies for University Management in 2016.
 His chapter "Strategy" appeared in the 2015-16 Presidential Perspectives Higher Education Thought Leadership Series Innovative Concepts to Achieve Campus Transformation.